 However, I began to make the case with my colleagues in AMR's "CM Faculty" that if you are going to successfully deal with the issues of time and cost control that you had to deal with more than the construction process and the builders.
 You had to deal with the whole construction "program".

-I said that the term "construction program" referred to pre-design planning, programming, scheduling and budgeting, the whole design process, the construction procurement process, the construction, furnishing/equipping and interfacing with financing and jurisdictional approval processes.
+I took the position with my colleagues that the term "construction program" referred to pre-design planning, programming, scheduling and budgeting, the whole design process, the construction procurement process, the construction, furnishing/equipping and interfacing with financing and jurisdictional approval processes.

 The first reaction by the other members of the AMR faculty was that I was off on a "Mickey Mouse" tangent.
-Yet, in time several of the others including Chuck Thomsen came around to the idea of Construction Program Management as a wider set of services to better serve the owner and better deal with time and cost control while achieving the desired end product and quality of architecture.
+Yet, in time, several of the others, including Chuck Thomsen, came around to the idea of Construction Program Management as a wider set of services to better serve the owner and better deal with time and cost control while achieving the desired end product and quality of architecture.

 In the years that have passed, Construction Management has taken on several different meanings and services.
-Today, "CM" can correctly refer to any of the following:
+Today, in addition to referring to the management of construction within a construction company, "CM" can correctly refer to any of the following:

-- CM Agency (The original concept of supplanting the general contractor with a fee compensated construction manager.) - CM as the Owner's Rep during construction, often with some design phase consulting. - CM at Risk (Similar to the original concept but with the trade [sub] contracts held by the CM who also gives a guarantee on the total cost, thus effectively becoming a fee compensated general contractor.) - "CM" as a term used in lieu of "CA" (Contract Administrator) on behalf of the owner
+- CM Agency (The original concept of supplanting the general contractor with a fee compensated construction manager.) - CM as the Owner's Rep during construction often with some design phase consulting. - CM-at-Risk (Similar to the original concept but with the trade [sub] contracts held by the CM who also gives a guarantee on the total cost, thus effectively becoming a fee compensated general contractor.) - "CM" as a term used in lieu of "CA" (Contract Administrator) on behalf of the owner.